leotrs/rsm/README.md

-# reStructuredManuscript (RSM)
+# RSM: (R)e-(S)tructured (M)anuscripts

-RSM is a framework that aims to change the format of scientific publications using modern web technology.
+RSM is a suite of tools that aims to change the format of scientific publications using modern web technology.
 Currently, most scientific publications are made with LaTeX and published in PDF format.
 While the capabilities of LaTeX and related software are undeniable, there are many pitfalls.
 RSM aims to cover this gap.